 For example, several immunotherapy basket trials focusing on PD-1/PD-L1 inhibitors have produced response rates between 9% and 28%, with disease control rates resulted anywhere from 50% to 77% in mesothelioma patients.
 These trials have also shown checkpoint inhibitors to be more active in PD-L1 IHC positive patients.

 Clinical trials test new mesothelioma treatments, as well as new ways to use existing treatments.
-For patients who do not respond well to conventional therapies, these trials offer the best opportunity for long-term survival.
+For patients who do not respond well to conventional therapies, these trials offer the best opportunity for long-term survival with mesothelioma.
 The use of experimental drugs begins with in-depth studies that can significantly improve life expectancy and quality of life.

 Some recent successes with immunotherapy drugs include Keytruda® (pembrolizumab) and Avastin® (bevacizumab), but other experimental treatments like gene therapy, photodynamic therapy, and multimodality therapy are also being studied.